Driven Gaussian quantum walks: General model for DGQWs

-In conclusion, we described general DGQW in terms of a process matrix $T$, Eq. \eqref{eq:FundamentalInOut}, combining input creation and annihilation operators at the output.
-In particular, the submatrix $V$ that encompasses the nonlinear contribution was vital for accessing and assessing quantum properties, such as entanglement, squeezing, and particle-number correlations.
+In conclusion, we described general DGQW in terms of a general process matrix $T$, Eq. \eqref{eq:FundamentalInOut}, combining input creation and annihilation operators at the output.
+In particular, the submatrix $V$ that encompasses the nonlinear contribution was vital for accessing and assessing quantum properties, such as entanglement, squeezing, and particle-number correlations, in experiments.
 The common coherent walk is based on $V=0$, thus unable to dynamically produce any of those quantum features.
 Nevertheless, quantum effects in coherent walks can occur because of input nonclassicality.
-For example, nonclassical photon-number inputs for a purely unitary evolution produce an equal amount of output entanglement \cite{VS14}.
+For example, it is well known that nonclassical photon-number inputs for a purely unitary evolution produce an equal amount of output entanglement \cite{VS14}.
 However, this output quantumness is a consequence of the distributed input nonclassicality and not a feature of the process itself \cite{SW20}.
-Here, we showed that, even for classical and vacuum inputs, DGQW processes with $V\neq0$ can indeed produce quantum features.
+Here, we showed that, even for classical and vacuum inputs, DGQW processes (where $V\neq0$) can indeed dynamically produce quantum features.